betheden/hebrew-grammar/content/stem_hithpoel.rst

 to *always* consult a dictionary or lexicon for the precise nuance of any verb in the Hithpoel stem.

-NOTE: The Hithpoel stem conjugates exactly like the Poel stem, but with the reflexive prefix (הִתְ) added.
+.. note:: The Hithpoel stem conjugates exactly like the Poel stem, but with
+          the reflexive prefix (הִתְ) added.

 Form
 ----